 No, but we have our own natural full moon phenomenon – the spectacular full moon rising up over the bush plains of Yardogarra country.
 At Eco Beach, the horizon extends as far as the eye can see – a full 360º.
 From the resort’s elevated heli-pad, you are perfectly placed to witness the rising full moon, an experience that will leave you breathless and convinced of the moon’s spiritual power.
 And you will revel in the stunning clarity of the northern stars and milky way.

-No domestic pets are allowed onsite as we are a wilderness resort and run a kangaroo rehabilitation program.
+No, unfortunately domestic pets are not allowed onsite as we are a wilderness resort and are involved with various wildlife rehabilitation programs.
 A vision impaired or blind guest is welcome to have their guide dog accompany them to Eco Beach.
 Guide Dogs are permitted by law to accompany their users in all public places.

 Most mobile phones do work at Eco Beach, depending on your carrier.
 However, your location in the resort (e.g. down in the valley), inclement weather (very unlikely) and certain tides may limit reception.